kepegram/kepegram/README.md

 ### Hello! 👋

-- 🔭 I’m currently developing my skills as a front-end/back-end react/react-native developer
+- 🔭 I’m developing my skills as a front-end/back-end react/react-native developer
+- 👨‍💻 I'm currently developing my very own mobile application! (coming soon)
 - 🌱 I am working with TypeScript and JavaScript
 - 💬 Ask me about my projects, social life, sports, etc
 - 📫 You can connect with me on LinkedIn following this link -> https://www.linkedin.com/in/kadin-pegram-15982118b/